apify/apify-docs/sources/platform/integrations/actors/index.md

 slug: /integrations/actors
 ---

-*The feature is experimental and currently available on-request, ask our support to enable it for your account.*
+> This is an experimental feature and currently available on request.
+Ask our support to enable it for your account.

-### What are Actors integrations?
+# What are Actor integrations?

-It is a way how to use Actors with other Actors easily.
-It provides new level of flexibility as adding a new integration simply means creating the Integration-ready Actor.
-Thus, new integrations can be created by the community itself.
+ Actor integrations provide a way to connect your Actors with other Actors easily.
+They provide a new level of flexibility, as adding a new integration simply means creating [integration-ready Actors]('/platform/integrations/integration-ready-actors').
+Thus, new integrations can be created by the community itself, without relying on external parties.

-### How to integrate Actor with other Actors?
+## How to integrate an Actor with other Actors?

+To integrate one Actor with another:

+1. Navigate to the **Integrations** tab in the Actor's detail page,
-To integrate an Actor with another one, go to the `Integrations tab`, select `Apify (Connect Actor or Task)`, find the Actor that should be used as integration and click `Connect`.
-This leads you to a set up screen, where you can provide:
+2. Select `Apify (Connect Actor or Task)`
+3. Find the Actor you want to integrate with and click `Connect`.

+This leads you to a setup screen, where you can provide:

-  - **triggers**: events, that will trigger the integrated Actor, the same ones as webhook [events types](https://docs.apify.com/platform/integrations/webhooks/events), i.e. run succeeded, build failed, ..
+- **Triggers**: events that will trigger the integrated Actor.
+These are the same as webhook [event types](/platform/integrations/webhooks/events) (*run succeeded*, *build failed*, etc.)
-  - **input for the integrated Actor**: typically, the input has two parts.
-The information that is independent of run triggering it and information that is specific for that run.
-The “independent” information (e.g. connection string to database or table name) can be filled to input as-is.
-The information specific to run (e.g. dataset id) is either obtained from implicit `payload` field (this is the case for most Actors that are integration-ready), or they can be provided using variables.
+- **Input for the integrated Actor**: typically, the input has two parts.
+The information that is independent of the run triggering it, and information that is specific for that run.
+The "independent" information (e.g. connection string to database or table name) can be added to the input as is.
+The information specific to the run (e.g. dataset ID) is either obtained from implicit the `payload` field (this is the case for most Actors that are integration-ready), or they can be provided using variables.
-  - The **available variables** are the same ones as in webhooks.
-The one that you probably are going to need the most is `{{resource}}` - which is run object in the same shape you get from [API](https://docs.apify.com/api/v2#/reference/actor-runs/run-object-and-its-storages/get-run) (in case of build event types, it’s build).
-The variables can make use of dot notation, so most likely, you’ll just need `{{resource.defaultDatasetId}}` or `{{resource.defaultKeyValueStoreId}}`.
+- **Available variables** are the same ones as in webhooks.
+The one that you probably are going to need the most is `{{resource}}`, which is the Run object in the same shape you get from the [API](/api/v2#/reference/actor-runs/run-object-and-its-storages/get-run) (for build event types, it will be the Build object).
+The variables can make use of dot notation, so you will most likely just need `{{resource.defaultDatasetId}}` or `{{resource.defaultKeyValueStoreId}}`.

+## Implementation details

+Under the hood, the Actor integrations use regular [HTTP POST webhooks](https://www.redhat.com/en/topics/automation/what-is-a-webhook) targeting the Apify API, for which this feature provides a friendlier UI.
+The UI allows you to fill the payload template using the Actor input UI rather than plain text, and constructs the URL to start your actor with the given options.

+The UI makes sure that the variables are enclosed in strings, meaning that event the payload template itself is a valid JSON, not just the resulting interpolation.
+It also automatically adds `payload` field that contains default webhook payload.
+So for Actors that are meant to be used as integrations, users don’t have to fill in the variables, and Actor just takes the data from this field.